It’s been a while and I’m excited to be back! Today, I will share an easy-to-make Valentine’s Day Dessert.

 10 days to go, and the countdown to Summer has officially begun!
 Despite Southern California’s “Perennial Summer”, we do experience some of our cloudiest weather, this time of year.
 Yes- June Gloom has kicked in and while I love cool, cloudy days in January, I find them a bit depressing in June.
 It’s a little chilly (around 65ish, which is like, totally burrrrr here, in SoCal!) and VERY grey… I know what you’re thinking… “yeah, poor southern Californian… she thinks 65 is cold… there’s probably one cloud in that sunny sky”… but rest assured, it’s REALLY grey.
 So, while I await the return of the summer sun, I’ll take this opportunity to perfect some refreshing cocktails.
 When those beautiful days come back, I’ll be armed and ready!

 I’ve concocted 2 Lemony Lavender Gin Cocktails, 1 Shaken and 1 Stirred.
 Perfect for a Summer Party or sipping by the pool.
 We’re all waiting for you, beautiful Summer Solstice!
 See you when you get here.

-A friend of mine recently invited me to join a book club and I have to say, I’ve always thought book clubs would be stuffy and uptight… well, I’m happy to have found this one is not!
+A friend of mine recently invited me to join a book club, and while I’ve always thought book clubs would be stuffy and uptight, I’m happy to have found this one is not!
 For the most part, it’s a great mix of girl talk, good food and drink, and an interesting discussion about the book that we’ve read.
 The group is made up of creative, entrepreneurial women, which is my comfy little nook, and I like that I’m reading books I wouldn’t necessarily choose for myself.